 - With groups, you can pass objects around or have children exchange objects after a short time.
 There is a fair amount of chaos, but also lots of opportunity for language.

 - Consider taking photos as you play.
-The pictures of your child playing provide another way to re-enter language later.
+The pictures of your child or students playing provide another way to re-enter language later.

 - You can take photos of treasure basket collections for speaking or writing prompts.
 Treasure baskets are best as a hands-on activity, but displaying items and photographing them can also be useful.